GoodnessJames/AirBnB_clone/README.md

 State class

-This Class has attributes such as name, abbrwviation and further informationit will inherit drom a Base class and likewise other class like city and place
+This Class has attributes such as name, abbrwviation and further informationit will inherit drom a Base class and likewise other class like city and place.

+Then we will create all unittesy to calidate all classea and storage engine